GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Cron_Manager::schedule_event()`.

 == Changelog ==

+= 1.10.25 =
+* Feature: Add an Order Export Logs admin screen so store owners can review when WooCommerce orders hit the SoftOne exporter alongside the recorded payloads.
+* Feature: Capture the payloads sent to SoftOne when creating customers (including guest checkouts) and SALDOC documents, making it easier to diagnose why a customer or document was not created.

 = 1.10.24 =
 * Fix: Read Softone stock quantities from keys such as `Stock QTY` so WooCommerce inventory matches the ERP payload casing.